Liquid fly-back booster

-Liquid Fly-back Booster (LFBB) was a German Aerospace Center's (DLR's) project concept to develop a liquid rocket booster capable of reusing for Ariane 5 in order to significantly reduce the high cost of space transportation and increase environmental friendliness.
-LFBB would replace the existing solid rocket boosters, providing main thrust during the liftoff.
-Once separated, two winged boosters would perform an atmospheric entry, fly back autonomously to the French Guiana, and land horizontally on the airport like an aeroplane.
+Liquid Fly-back Booster (LFBB) was a German Aerospace Center's (DLR's) project concept to develop a liquid rocket booster capable of reuse for Ariane 5 in order to significantly reduce the high cost of space transportation and increase environmental friendliness.
+LFBB would replace the existing solid rocket boosters, which provided the majority of thrust from liftoff to separation.
+Once separated, the two winged boosters would perform an atmospheric entry, go back autonomously to the French Guiana, and land horizontally on the airport like an aeroplane.

 Additionally a family of derivative launch vehicles was proposed in order to take an advantage of economies of scale, further reducing launch costs.
 These derivatives include: